 "If that's the case, than I would suggest taking art activities.
 Or you could seek counselling instead..."

 Mr Caruso then twitched as if he were recalling an unpleasant memory.

 "I...I think I'll go with art.
 Counsellors creep me out..."

-"I feel the same about them too, Miss Jensen.
-You're dismissed."
+"I feel the same about them too, but who knows?
+It might work for you."